Tages-Anzeiger

 Tages-Anzeiger ([ˈtaːɡəs ˈʔantsaɪɡɐ]), also abbreviated Tagi or TA, is a Swiss German-language national daily newspaper published in Zurich, Switzerland.

 History and profile

 The paper was first published under the name Tages-Anzeiger für Stadt und Kanton Zürich in 1893.
 The founder was a German, Wilhelm Girardet.
 Its current name, Tages-Anzeiger, was adopted later.
 The paper is based in Zurich and is published in broadsheet.
 Its owner and publisher is Tamedia and its editor is Res Strehle.
 Although Tages-Anzeiger is a national newspaper, it focuses mainly on the Zurich region.

 Circulation

 The circulation of Tages-Anzeiger was 70,000 copies in 1910.
 It rose to 83,000 copies in 1930 and to 116,000 copies in 1950.
+In 1967 the paper was the best-selling newspaper with a circulation of 161,000 copies.

 In the period of 1995–1996 Tages-Anzeiger had a circulation of 282,222 copies, making it the second best-selling paper in the country.
 In 1997 its circulation was 283,139 copies.
 The circulation of the paper was 280,000 copies in 2000.